 Saugatuck Chain Ferry Step aboard the 1838 hand-crank ferry for a 5-minute float across the Kalamazoo River to near the base of the dune Mount Baldhead; climb its 282 stairs to see Oval Beach on Lake Michigan. saugatuckcity.com

 Silver Beach County Park St. Joseph’s popular downtown park includes a beach and an interactive splash park.
-A carousel sits at the heart of the entertainment venue there, Silver Beach Center.
-(269) 982-8500; silverbeachcarousel.com
+A carousel and amusement park museum sit at the heart of the entertainment venue there, Silver Beach Center. silverbeachcarousel.com

 U.S.S.
-Silversides Submarine Museum Tour the Navy's most successful surviving World War II sub at this Muskegon museum, plus a Prohibition-Era Coast Guard cutter and an exhibit about the USS Flier.
-(231) 755-1230; silversidesmuseum.org
+Silversides Submarine Museum Tour the Navy's most successful surviving World War II sub at this Muskegon museum, plus a Prohibition-Era Coast Guard cutter. silversidesmuseum.org

-West Michigan Pike Paved in 1913 for Chicagoans heading north to the Mackinac region, this route now follows US-31.
+West Michigan Pike Constructed between 1911 and 1922 for Chicagoans heading north to the Mackinac region, this route now follows US-31.
 The reasons to make the drive are still compelling: beaches, orchards, farm stands, quaint towns and other amusements. beachtowns.org

-Windmill Island Gardens In Holland, a 254-year-old working windmill, with the only female Dutch-certified miller in North America, towers above a 36-acre island.
+Windmill Island Gardens In Holland, a 255-year-old working windmill, with the only female Dutch-certified miller in North America, towers above a 36-acre island.
 A re-created 14th-century Dutch inn houses a museum. cityofholland.com/windmillislandgardens

 221 Main Modest in appearance, this downtown St. Joseph corner restaurant surprises with a list of 125 whiskies; flights narrow the choice.
 Dine on surf and turf, or go casual with pub grub.
 221stjoe.com